Damn Good Guides

 Why should I book a river fishing charter in the Stono River with Captain Experiences?

-Our Damn Good Guides currently offer 5 river trips in the Stono River, and the most popular trips in the area are Folly Fly or Light Tackle guided by Conner, John's Island Slam - 21' Robalo guided by Derrick, and Beachcombing with Captain Will guided by Will.
+Our Damn Good Guides currently offer 5 river trips in the Stono River, and the most popular trips in the area are Half Day on Light Tackle guided by Christopher, Beachcombing with Captain Will guided by Will, and John's Island Slam - 21' Robalo guided by Derrick.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.